OSD Procedure summary

 • At closure of the WD Study , the project stage is automatically updated to 20.60 in ISO Projects.

-20.60: The Convenor or Committee Manager forms a project team to resolve comments.
+20.60: The OSD LEADERS (typically the WG Convenor, Project Leader, and/or Committee Manager) forms a project team to resolve the WD Study comments.

 • Committee Manager creates a CD Consultation (at stage 30.00).
 The online document is automatically attached to the ballot as reference document.

-• When the CD Consultation opens, the CIB voters and Liaison Representatives are automatically notified and the project stage is automatically updated to 30.20.
+• When the CD Consultation opens, the CIB voters (those with OSD Voter roles) and Liaison Representatives are automatically notified and the project stage is automatically updated to 30.20.

-• National Experts and liaisons can provide comments in the online document.
-Please consult the Option A or Option B articles for details.
+• NMC members and liaisons can provide comments in the online document.
+NMC members should consult with their National Standards Body Administrator (NSB) to confirm if their country will be using the Option A or Option B for commenting in the OSD, and then proceed accordingly.

 • Once the CD Consultation has closed, the project stage is automatically updated to 30.60